OmidBadkoubeh/omidbadkoubeh.github.io/src/data/hero/index.md

 category: 'hero section'
 title: 'Frontend Developer'
 subtitle: 'Omid Badkoubeh'
-content: 'JavaScript Engineer with experience in several projects developed in React.js and React Native.
-With knowledge  user interface, testing, and debugging processes. also worked with Apollo and GraphQL and Design Systems like Material UI.'
+content: 'Javascript Engineer with experience in several projects developed in React.js and React Native.
+Also worked with Apollo and GraphQL.
+Skilled in implementing user interface, Testing and Debugging.
+With good knowledge of Design Systems such as Material UI and CSS frameworks like TailwindCSS.'
 linkTo: '/resume/'
 linkText: 'View My Profile'
 ---